 Celebrate National Winnie the Pooh Day by creating this fun birthday banner!
 Grab the free printable banner pennants – they include all of the letters of the alphabet plus blank pages perfect for adorning with Pooh Bear stickers!

 This Wednesday is National Winnie the Pooh day, so I thought it would be a fun week to share this fun birthday banner you can make using some of the cute Winnie the Pooh stickers and scrapbook embellishments available!!

 The free printable includes the Happy Birthday banner with three blank banner flags where you can add cute stickers.
 I found so many great classic Pooh stickers and scrapbook embellishments at Joann Fabrics, which are perfect for this banner.
 You can also find them on Amazon, I’ll link to them at the end of this post.

 Below is a quick tutorial and the free printables.
 We’ll be watching our current favorite Pooh movie, Pooh’s Heffalump Movie, this week and reading a bit more from our Adventure’s of Winnie the Pooh book.
 We’re about to read the chapter in which Tigger comes to the Hundred Acre Wood and has breakfast with Pooh Bear :) Happy National Winnie the Pooh day!

 Supplies Needed for DIY Birthday Banner

-- Free Printables: Located at the end of this post
+- Free Printables: Link at the end of this post

 - Banners were created using KB Jellybean Font created by Khrys Bosland